FadeXaltair/CRUD-Api-in-golang/README.md

-Here is the CRUD api in golang using gin framework and gorm.
+Here is the CRUD api in golang using gin framework and gorm. it is a baisc api in go